 Federal Reporting is facilitated by the University’s Research and Sponsored Programs Department (RSP).
 Capital equipment reports associated with sponsored contracts must be completed using the central office asset management system maintained by the Property Control group of Accounting Services.
 RSP will request the required reports from Property Control when necessary.
 Please contact RSP for assistance in facilitating these requests.

 At times, a department may receive discounts on new capital equipment when exchanging existing equipment.
 A process of evaluation is required prior to entering into exchange contracts.
-The DPA will submit form 110.7 F to Property Control to initiate the review of the existing asset to be used as exchange.
-This review will confirm title, sponsored contract restrictions, and UW Madison policy restrictions to the use of the asset in trade.
+The DPA will submit Disposition Request Form (PDF) to Property Control to initiate the review of the existing asset to be used as exchange.
+This review will confirm title, sponsored contract restrictions, and UW–Madison policy restrictions to the use of the asset in trade.
 All purchase orders that involve traded capital equipment must line itemize the trade listing the capital asset ID and the value received for the trade.

 Madison, WI 53715